top of page

 Nuclear Weapons Restriction

-The reason why only Security Council members should have nuclear weapons is because such weaponry may be necessary to fulfill their duties and responsibilities to the world.
-For example, if another nation was using a facility deep underground to develop weapons of mass destruction, conventional weapons may not be enough to collapse the structure in order to make it inoperable.
-A limited nuclear strike may be necessary to eliminate the site, for an effective Security Council resolution.
+The justification why only the five primary members of the Security Council should have nuclear weapons is that such armaments may be necessary to fulfill their duties and responsibilities to the world.
+For example, if a nation had an underground facility to develop weapons of mass destruction of some kind, conventional weapons may not be strong enough to collapse the structure making it inoperable.
+A nuclear strike may be necessary to eliminate the site and resolve the situation.

 bottom of page